MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x9f--driver-power-state-failure.md

 If you are not equipped to debug this problem using the techniques described above, you can use some basic troubleshooting techniques.

-- If you recently added hardware to the system, try removing or replacing it.
-Or check with the manufacturer to see if any patches are available.

 - If new device drivers or system services have been added recently, try removing or updating them.
 Try to determine what changed in the system that caused the new bug check code to appear.

 - Look in **Device Manager** to see if any devices are marked with the exclamation point (!).
 Review the events log displayed in driver properties for any faulting driver.
 Try updating the related driver.